quantnetwork/overledger-sdk-javascript/api_reference.md

 | amount | <code>string</code> | The token amount in the lowest unit for the respective DLT. |
 | signedTransaction | [<code>OverledgerSignedTransaction</code>](#OverledgerSignedTransaction) | The signed transaction object. |

-Overledger signed transaction request object
+Overledger signed transaction request object.

 <a name="TransactionOptions"></a>